danielvm-git/binance-trading-robot/README.md

 firebase init hosting

 That's it!
-Go to the https://console.cloud.google.com/ -> Cloud Run and the adress of the service is your webhook
+Go to the https://console.cloud.google.com/ -> Cloud Run and the adress of the service is your webhook.
+Just use it on your Trading View